soemraws/parse-float/README.markdown

 This package exports the following function to parse floating-point values from a string in common lisp.

+The information below is purposefully as close as possible to the text and format of [**parse-integer**](http://www.lispworks.com/documentation/HyperSpec/Body/f_parse_.htm "parse-integer in CLHS") in the [Common Lisp HyperSpec](http://www.lispworks.com/documentation/HyperSpec/Front/index.htm "CLHS"), but this package is not related to [LispWorks](http://www.lispworks.com/ "LispWorks") in any way.

 ####Syntax:

 **parse-float** _string_ &key _start_ _end_ _radix_ _junk-allowed_ _decimal-character_ _exponent-character_ _type_ => _float_, _pos_